Torok/vimrc/README.md

 * [ale](https://github.com/w0rp/ale): Syntax and lint checking for vim (ALE requires NeoVim >= 0.2.0 or Vim 8 with +timers +job +channel)
 * [vim-commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion. `gcu` uncomments a set of adjacent commented lines.
 * [vim-expand-region](https://github.com/terryma/vim-expand-region): Allows you to visually select increasingly larger regions of text using the same key combination
-* [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome, it should be illegal
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
 * [surround](https://github.com/tpope/vim-surround.git): Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.
 * [vim-airline](https://github.com/bling/vim-airline.git) Lean & mean status/tabline for vim that's light as air (replacing powerline)